The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Introduction

-\xhdr{What is \PoIbf?} \asedit{While intuitive on a high level, this concept is somewhat subtle to pin down formally.
-Indeed, the penalty in performance can be expressed via different performance measures.
-Among these, we are particularly interested in Bayesian regret and \emph{$n$-sample complexity}: the number of rounds needed for choosing each arm at least $n$ times via a BIC bandit algorithm.
-Moreover, the increase in Bayesian regret could be multiplicative and/or additive, and is best measured relative to a particular bandit algorithm.} \footnote{\asedit{Formally, fix a near-optimal bandit algorithm $\mA^*$ and let $\E[R(\cdot)]$ denote Bayesian regret.
+While intuitive on a high level, the concept of \PoI is subtle to pin down formally.
+This is because the ``penalty in performance" can be expressed via different performance measures.
+Among these, we are particularly interested in Bayesian regret and \emph{sample complexity}: essentially, how many rounds are needed to choose each arm.
+Moreover, the increase in Bayesian regret could be multiplicative and/or additive, and is best measured relative to a particular bandit algorithm. \footnote{Formally, fix a near-optimal bandit algorithm $\mA^*$ and let $\E[R(\cdot)]$ denote Bayesian regret.
 Given a BIC algorithm $\mA$, write $\E[R(\mA)] = \alpha\cdot \E[R(\mA^*)] +\beta$.
-Then $\alpha$, $\beta$ are, resp., multiplicative and additive increase in Bayesian regret.}}
+Then $\alpha$, $\beta$ are, resp., multiplicative and additive increase in Bayesian regret.}

 The question of characterizing the optimal \PoI comes in several flavors.
 First, what is the optimal dependence on $K$, the number of arms?
 For instance, when is this dependence polynomial as opposed to exponential?
 Second, what is the optimal dependence on the Bayesian prior?
 It is unclear what are the right parameters to summarize this dependence, and which properties of the prior make the problem difficult.
 In fact, it is not even clear if the dependence on the prior is needed.
-Third, while BIC algorithms in prior work suffered from a multiplicative \asedit{increase in Bayesian regret, it is desirable to make it additive.}
+Third, while BIC algorithms in prior work suffered from a multiplicative increase in Bayesian regret, it is desirable to make it additive.

-\xhdr{Main results.} We shed light on these issues, focusing on the canonical case of independent priors.
+We shed light on these issues, focusing on the canonical case of independent priors.
 That is, the mean reward of each arm $i$ is drawn independently from the respective Bayesian prior $\mP_i$.

-\emph{First}, we consider Thompson Sampling \citep{Thompson-1933}, a well-known bandit algorithm.
-We prove that Thompson Sampling is BIC if initialized with \asedit{a \emph{warm-start}:} a predetermined number of samples of each arm, denoted $N_\TS$.
-More specifically, $N_\TS$ depends only on the Bayesian prior and the number of arms, but not on the time horizon $T$ or the arms' mean rewards.
-This is the first ``natural" bandit algorithm found to be BIC, whereas all BIC bandit algorithms from prior work are custom-designed as such.
+\xhdr{Our results: Thompson Sampling is BIC.} We consider Thompson Sampling \citep{Thompson-1933}, a well-known bandit algorithm.
+We prove that Thompson Sampling is BIC given a \emph{warm-start}: a known number of samples of each arm, denoted $N_\TS$.
+More specifically, $N_\TS$ depends only on the Bayesian prior and the number of arms $K$, but not on the time horizon $T$ or the arms' mean rewards.
+Further, Thompson Sampling is BIC \emph{as is} when all arms have the same prior mean reward.
+Thompson Sampling is the first ``natural" bandit algorithm found to be BIC, whereas all BIC bandit algorithms from prior work are custom-designed.